Finding the Best Banks in Cincinnati

 Best Online Savings Account: Synchrony Bank

 Even though you won’t find any physical Synchrony Bank branches, you can easily open and manage a High Yield Savings account online.
-In fact, this account currently collects an APY that crushes the competition as far as savings account rates go.
+In fact, this account currently collects an APY of 2.25%, which crushes the competition as far as savings account rates go.